Pictures of Fidelman: Reception

 When the book came out Anatole Broyard of The New York Times compared it unfavorably to Malamud's previous book, The Assistant:

 What [Malamud] has done in Pictures of Fidelman is to reverse the principle of his most successful book, The Assistant.
 There he thrust an Italian, Frank Alpine, into the thick texture of Jewish life, where he functioned as a kind of perspective by incongruity, a green pepper in the chicken fat.
 Now Fidelman, a "Classical" Jew from the Bronx, is put down in Italy presumably for the same purpose.But where Alpine learned the nobility of suffering from the Jew, Fidelman learns, as far as one can discover, nothing but pimping, glass blowing and sodomy from the Italians.
 And perhaps it is this poor return for his years of expatriation that robs Pictures of Fidelman of the moral breadth, the grand lugubriousness, that distinguishes Malamud's best stories.

 Broyard concludes that "Malamud is too talented a writer not to make this book a joy in many of its details.
 But there are too many unanswered questions, too many glib capitulations to the modern canon, which absolves the author of all responsibility for his stories."

+Critical views of the book

+Malamud is held in high regard as a fiction writer, and Pictures of Fidelman has taken its place in the critical assessment of Malamud's career.

+Rosebud Ben-Oni's 2015 article "On Failure and Redemption: Bernard Malamud's 'Pictures of Fidelman'" (The Kenyon Review) notes the uneasy reception the book had with its initial reviewers.
+Several compared it unfavorably to his earlier work, and were uncomfortable with the ending, in which Fidelman has an liberating relationship with an Italian man, and returns to America as a bisexual ("In America he worked as a craftsman in glass and loved men and women.")
+Ben-Oni says Fidelman learns the following in Italy: "to live compassionately is the greatest art of all."